ZjuYTW/MIT-6.824/Lab3/Conclusion.md

   **Note:** Because the channel is a FIFO sequence, *Server*'s execution sequence is decided by Raft's push sequence.
 It's a nice point that we don't need to pay extra attention keep *Raft* and *KVServer* in sync, especially when *Raft* requires for a Snapshot in a very index.

+* appMsg Channel with buffer
+  * To make execution more efficient and decouple *Raft* and *KVServer*.
+We can preallocate a buffer for this channel so *Raft*'s log can be pipelined down into channel.
+  * **Note:**Don't worry about inconsistency, *Server* will still execute in sequence and *Raft* will still get the right index's *Server's* state Snapshot.

 <h4>Raft</h4>

 * Remember to check your *Raft* first when you encounter a problem!!!(90% bug)